 The games of hoax or thrones must go if the food safety and quality assurance sector hopes to have sustained success in dealing with the real enemies of food safety and quality assurance.
 Food businesses must take some drastic steps against hoax enterprises in this sector.

-Much effectiveness and efficiency in the assurance of safe food could almost be instantaneously gained if solution providers were to be held legally accountable and liable where the solutions provided are found to have failed to deliver what they explicitly or implicitly promised.
+Much effectiveness and efficiency in the assurance of safe food could be almost instantaneously gained if solution providers were to be held legally accountable and liable where the solutions provided are found to have failed to deliver what they explicitly or implicitly promised.